Hydrospheredata/hydro-serving/docs/src/main/tut/tutorials/getting-started.md

 $ touch model.py
 ```

-The model will consist of 3 fully-connected layers with first two of them having ReLU activation funciton and 4 units, and the last one will be a summing unit with the linear activation.
+The model will consist of 3 fully-connected layers with first two of them having ReLU activation function and 4 units, and the last one will be a summing unit with the linear activation.
 Put the following code in your `model.py` file.

 ```python
 from keras.models import Sequential